 For an adrenalin-fuelled biking adventure, hire a mountain bike and tackle the 43km Coppermine Trail.
 It's designed for experienced riders, but the first section is fine for beginners.
 This challenge, the most exciting of Nelson's mountain bike trails, begins at Codgers Mountain Bike Park, one of several MTB parks in the Nelson Tasman region.
 For a biking challenge of the wildest kind, the Heaphy Track in Kahurangi National Park is open for mountain bikers from May to November.
 It's only for advanced riders, but the experience is legendary.

 From late spring to late autumn the beaches of Abel Tasman National Park are perfect for swimming - it's unlikely you've ever seen water this clear before.

 Walking tracks and kayaking in Abel Tasman National Park

 If you love forests, birdlife, beaches and water activities, the coastal track along the edge of Abel Tasman National Park is your kind of expedition.
 Doing the entire 52km track takes up to five days, with overnight stays at lodges or campsites.
-Or you can easily create a day walk using the services of a local water taxi company; they drop you into the park, then you walk out.
-You can also explore the Abel Tasman by sea kayak, launching from a kayak hire base in Marahau at the southern end of the park.
+Or you can easily create a day walk using the services of a local water transport company; they drop you into the park, then you walk out.
+You can also explore Abel Tasman by sea kayak, to get up close to the spectacular coastline.
 The fur seal colony on Tonga Island is a highlight for kayakers - you can't land, but you can look.